 Family Law Instructions in King County - Find instructions and required forms available through the Family Law Facilitators Office in the Kent area or the Seattle area in Kent County, Washington, including forms for filing for Dissolution (Divorce) or Legal Separation, Establish a Parenting Plan, Changing a Parenting Plan or Child Support, or Obtaining an Immediate Restraining Order.

 Top Family Law Attorneys in Seattle WA - Use Lawyer Legion, an online attorney directory to find the best divorce and family law attorneys in Seattle and King County, Washington.
 Family law attorneys are ranked by objective criteria including their membership and leadership in non-profit specialty bar associations and legal organizations focused on matrimonial law.

 Family Law Lawyers in King County

 If you are searching for a qualified family law attorney in King County, Washington, then call Law Offices of Shana E. Thompson to schedule a consultation.
 We are experienced in filing actions under Revised Code of Washington (RCW) 26.09, including dissolutions of marriage, legal separations, and major parenting plan modifications.
 We also represent clients facing a hearing based on a petition for an injunction for protection, often called a restraining order that alleges domestic violence.

 Law Offices of Shana E. Thompson represent clients in family law cases throughout all of King County including Kent and Seattle.
 Our family law attorneys also serves individuals in Snohomish County and Pierce County to the south.
-Your first consultation is free so call (206) 712-2756 to discuss your case.
+Call (206) 712-2756 to discuss your case.